Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 What Happened to Caedmon?

 Following his visionary dream Caedmon, divinely guided, became a composer of religious songs and poems.
 He was accepted into the abbey as a lay brother and went on to form a Christian school of poetry.
 It is said that he predicted the exact hour of his death.

 Little is known of Caedmon's life.
 All we have to go on are the writings of Bede and he states that Caedmon composed his songs at Whitby during Saint Hilda's time as abbess, 658-680.

-Caedmon's Hymn is the only poem that has survived, something of a minor miracle in itself.
+Caedmon's Hymn, a fragment, is the only poem that has survived from those times, something of a minor miracle in itself.

 Spoken In The Original Anglo Saxon